jwalton/gh-docker-logs/README.md

   written to stdout.
 If provided, the folder will be created if it doesn't exist, and files will be written based on container names (e.g. 'redis.log').

+- `images` - A comma delimited list of image names.
+If provided, only output from containers with these images will be shown.
+Containers will match if the image matches exactly (e.g. "mongo:3.4.22") or if the image name matches without a tag (e.g. "mongo" will match "mongo:3.4.22").

+- `tail` - Max number of lines to show from each container.
+Defaults to "all".

 ## Usage

 ## Dump all logs on a failure